-ing, markerless human motion capture, animation transfer, and even some critical tasks such as assisted surgery.
-Some of the challenges in building applications for single video cameras have been studied for more than a decade, and reliable algorithms for many tasks have been realized.
+Video cameras are fast becoming ubiquitous for a wide range of applications ranging from surveillance, smart video-conferencing, markerless human motion capture, animation transfer and even in some critical tasks such as assisted surgery.
+Some of the challenges in building applications for single video cameras have been studied for over a decade and reliable algorithms for many tasks have been realized.
 Looking ahead, the challenge is to make these algorithms and applications robust in the presence of several cameras (possibly even several hundreds) that are networked.